jgb-solutions/backblaze-b2/README.md

 - Caches the auth token, meaning you don't constantly hit the auth endpoint.
 - Refreshes the auth token for long-running processes (like `queue:work`).
+- Option to specifiy the `Content-Disposition` header using the `X-Bz-Info-b2-content-disposition` header.
+Default is `attachment`.